Joooolie/Practice-Problems/README.md

 Note that an empty string is also considered valid."
 Further information can be found here: https://leetcode.com/problems/valid-parentheses/

 My submission passed 76 out of 76 test cases, had a runtime of 0 ms and used 5.3 MB of memory.
-The runtime beat 100% of submissions.
+The runtime beat 100% of submissions and used less memroy than 100.00% of submissions.